cetaciemat/tempo2dotproject/README.md

 * `start-date`: This parameter is mandatory.
 It is the start date of the time range to be used for exporting the logs.
 Expected format: `yyyy-mm-dd`
 * `end-date`: This parameter is mandatory.
 Is the end date of the time range to be used for exporting the logs.
 Expected format: `yyyy-mm-dd`
 * `users`: This parameter is mandatory.
 It is used for specifying the users whose logs will be exported.
-Expected format: `username1,username2,username3`
+Expected format: `username1,username2,username3`. **NOTE**: If you execute Tempo2Project with PowerShell, you need to put this value enclosed in single-quotes.
 * `keys`: This parameter is optional.
 It specifies the projects name which logs will be exported.
-Expected format: `PROJECT-1,PROJECT-2,PROJECT-3`
+Expected format: `PROJECT-1,PROJECT-2,PROJECT-3`. **NOTE**: If you execute Tempo2Project with PowerShell, you need to put this value enclosed in single-quotes.
+* `keys`: This parameter is opt
 * `--test-mode`: This parameter is optional.
 It disables writings to DotProject database.
 It is useful for testing purposes, such as checking the configuration.

 ###LICENSE